felixkuntz/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+My name is Test Name.
+I am a first-year graduate student in Economics at the University of Oxford.
+I hold a Bachelor of Science in Economics and a Bachelor of Arts in Politcal Science from Goethe University Frankfurt (Germany).
+Before joing Oxford, I worked as Research Assistant at the Leibniz Institute for Financial Research SAFE in Frankfurt (Germany).
+During my undergraduate studies, I intered at the Permanent Mission of Germany to the United Nations in New York City and the Federal Minstry of Economics Affairs of Germany in Berlin.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+My research interest include Macroeconomics, Monetary Economicy, and Political Economy.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.